 Hubert Henry Harrison (1883–1927) was a towering Caribbean-born intellectual, agitator, and educator whose life forces us to rethink the origins of Harlem radicalism, the New...

-François Makandal (or Mackandal) is a legendary historical figure of Haiti.
-He was a Maroon leader who organized one of the earliest sustained attempts to...
+François Makandal (also spelled Mackandal) is a legendary figure in Haitian history.
+As a Maroon leader, he orchestrated one of the earliest and most sustained...

-Joseph Phillipe Lemercier Laroche, is the only passenger of African ancestry who died on the ill-fated voyage of the Titanic on April 15, 1912.
-Laroche,...
+Joseph Philippe Lemercier Laroche was the only known adult passenger of African ancestry who died on the ill‑fated voyage of the Titanic on April 15,...

 On the night of 2nd March 1795, Julien Fédon, launched a revolution against British rule in Grenada, to abolish the Maafa.
 The uprising, which continued...